 - The Instant Pot frees up your oven, meaning you can either use your oven for something else OR keep it turned off to avoid heating up your kitchen.

 - The sweet potatoes steam perfectly.
 We’re talking creamy and fluffy, not overbaked or gummy.
+(They’re perfect to use in these Whole30 Breakfast Bowls!)

 The below Instant Pot sweet potatoes recipe is for cooking whole sweet potatoes.
 If you’re looking for Instant Pot cubed sweet potatoes, check out this post for Instant Pot Mashed Sweet Potatoes, which uses them.
+(This Roasted Sweet Potatoes recipe also uses chopped sweet potatoes.)

 I’ve included cooking times, key information, and suggestions for storage and reheating so that you can steam a whole batch, then reheat them for quick and easy sides throughout the week.